-- Has put in place Financial Regulations and Contract Standing Orders and provided training to the relevant staff. - Through Senior Leadership Team, carries out a quarterly review of corporate risks to ensure that they are relevant, whilst at the same time reviewing risk appetite. - Ensures that performance against the Gedling Plan and agreed budget is reported to and monitored by the Senior Leadership Team, Cabinet and Overview and Scrutiny Committee on a quarterly basis.
+- Has updated Financial Regulations, Standing Orders for Dealing with Land and Contract Standing Orders and will provide training to the relevant staff. - Through Senior Leadership Team, carries out a quarterly review of corporate risks to ensure that they are relevant, whilst at the same time reviewing risk appetite. - Through the Corporate Health and Safety group identifies and discusses risk management with Heads of Service on a quarterly basis. - Ensures that performance against the Gedling Plan and agreed budget is reported to and monitored by the Senior Leadership Team, Cabinet and Overview and Scrutiny Committee on a quarterly basis.
 Performance data is also made available to all Members and is published on the Council's website. - Publishes an up to date Forward Plan to enable forthcoming key decisions to be scrutinised at the earliest opportunity by Overview and Scrutiny Committee. - Ensures Overview and Scrutiny Committee has sufficient access to Cabinet Portfolio Holders, key officers and information for the purpose of constructive challenge. - Is implementing the statutory Guidance on Overview and Scrutiny in Local and Combined Authorities. - Has approved a Counter Fraud and Corruption Strategy, including whistleblowing procedures during 2019/20 to ensure effective arrangements are in place.
-This will be published on the website and be accessible to officers and those contracting with or appointed by the Council. - Has robust arrangements in place for: - Managing data. - Training staff and Members in relation to information governance - Ensuring data security breaches are reported and dealt with appropriately as set out in the Information Security Policy - Setting out how data shall be dealt with in the Information Security Policy and Records Retention and Disposal Policy - Ensuring appropriate Information Sharing Agreements signed off by the Data Protection Officer are in place. - Has put in place measures to respond to the GDPR and Data Protection Act requirements, including appointing a Data Protection Officer and deputy. - Has developed an External Funding Strategy to ensure bids for external funding comply with Financial Regulations and meet agreed Gedling Plan priorities. - Quarterly risk management information will be reported to Overview and Scrutiny Committee from April 2020. - Publishes clear informative and Privacy Notices setting out what personal data is collected and how it will be used. - Has continued to progress a comprehensive review of the Constitution during 2019/20 which will be completed during 2020/21. - Has a project management framework, including the full use of business case development. - Has developed a Data Hub to provide an easily accessible online portal to access data that will inform and evidence decision making service, planning and other project work.
+This has been published on the website and is accessible to officers and those contracting with or appointed by the Council. - Has robust arrangements in place for: - Managing data. - Training staff and Members in relation to information governance - Ensuring data security breaches are reported and dealt with appropriately as set out in the Information Security Policy - Setting out how data shall be dealt with in the Information Security Policy and Records Retention and Disposal Policy - Ensuring appropriate Information Sharing Agreements signed off by the Data Protection Officer are in place. - Has put in place measures to respond to the GDPR and Data Protection Act requirements, including appointing a Data Protection Officer and deputy. - Has developed an External Funding Strategy to ensure bids for external funding comply with Financial Regulations and meet agreed Gedling Plan priorities. - Quarterly risk management information will be reported to Overview and Scrutiny Committee from April 2020. - Publishes clear informative and Privacy Notices setting out what personal data is collected and how it will be used. - Has completed a comprehensive review of the Constitution during 2021/22. - Has a project management framework, including the full use of business case development. - Has developed a Data Hub to provide an easily accessible online portal to access data that will inform and evidence decision making service, planning and other project work. - Has introduced an annual declaration of Health and Safety risk assessments to demonstrate compliance and provide assurance.